hirememorey/yesand-music/PROJECT_STATUS.md

 - **[ARCHITECTURE.md](ARCHITECTURE.md)** - Technical architecture details
 - **[QUICK_START.md](QUICK_START.md)** - Quick start guide for developers

-## 🎉 Ready for Production
+## ⚠️ Critical Integration Needed

-The Musical Conversation System is production-ready and addresses the fundamental challenge of musical-AI collaboration.
-The system is ready for user testing, feedback collection, and continuous improvement based on real user needs.
+The Musical Conversation System has all the components but they're not properly connected.
+The system needs the missing integration to be production-ready.
+See [IMPLEMENTATION_STATUS.md](IMPLEMENTATION_STATUS.md) for detailed analysis and next steps.